 Learn German For FREE!
 (How To Reach B1 Without Expensive Courses)

-Before we run through the various, excellent free ways you can learn German in the guide below, there are also a couple of fantastic resources available to you for distance learning.
+Before we run through the various, excellent free ways you can learn German using Podcasts, Apps and YouTube, there are also a couple of fantastic resources available to you for more personalised distance learning.
 These are hugely valuable to take you that next step further, and are well worth the small investment.

 We cover these at the very end, but if you don’t want to wait until then, check out Skillshare’s 2 month FREE trial for access to ALL of their online courses, and register FREE over at Preply to explore their 1:1 virtual private tuition opportunities.*